 Compromised bile flow can contribute to the following problems:

-- Undigested fats rancidify creating an additional toxic burden for the body
+- Undigested fats rancidify, creating an additional toxic burden for the body.

-Fat and cholesterol are also precursors to important hormones that your body needs for healthy function.
+Fat and cholesterol are also precursors to essential hormones that your body needs for healthy function.
 When you are not able to properly digest your fats, your body’s ability to make and metabolize hormones is seriously compromised.
 This is one reason that supporting healthy pancreas and gall bladder function is a critical step in reestablishing hormonal balance.

 Essential Oils to Support Organs of Digestion

-As detailed above, your pancreas secretes digestive enzymes that help break down the carbohydrates, proteins, and fats so the nutrients can be properly absorbed in the small intestine.
+As detailed above, your pancreas secretes digestive enzymes that help break down the carbohydrates, proteins, and fats so the nutrients can be adequately absorbed in the small intestine.
 The pancreas also controls blood sugar levels and can get overworked and fatigued, impacting its optimal function.
-Herbal remedies, like the Pancreas™ blend of essential oils of Rose Geranium, Anise Seed, Geranium, Cucumber, and Rose helps tonify and balance the pancreas against overload and fatigue to support optimal function.
+Herbal remedies, like the Pancreas™ blend of essential oils of Rose Geranium, Anise Seed, Geranium, Cucumber, and Rose, help tonify and balance the pancreas against overload and fatigue to support optimal function.
 To put the pancreas in balance, consider rubbing some Pancreas™ on the fifth rib (2 down from where the bottom of your bra) on the left side of the body to help put the pancreas back in balance for optimal function.

 The Gall Bladder™ stores and concentrates bile, which helps to emulsify fats for optimal absorption.
 Bile is supposed to flow relatively easily through the bile duct to the small intestine.
-Unfortunately, it can often become viscous and stagnant, impeding fat digestion and resulting in symptoms like mild headaches, pain between the shoulder blades and floating stools.
-Fat assimilation is critical for numerous functions in the body, including the absorption of critical fat soluble minerals, like vitamins A, E, D and K. Applying some Gall Bladder™ to the gall bladder, on the right side of the body under the bra under-wire or along and slightly under the right rib cage, can help ease bile flow for optimal fat assimilation and absorption.
+Unfortunately, it can often become viscous and stagnant, impeding fat digestion and resulting in symptoms like mild headaches, pain between the shoulder blades, and floating stools.
+Fat assimilation is critical for numerous functions in the body, including the essential absorption of fat soluble minerals, like vitamins A, E, D and K. Applying some Gall Bladder™ to the gall bladder, on the right side of the body under the bra under-wire or along and slightly under the right rib cage, can help ease bile flow for optimal fat assimilation and absorption.

 Featured Oils: